MANGGARAI

 How to get there?

 See above.
-By car it is best done by suv but actually even better by motorbike as 75% of the road is in bad condition.
+By car it is best done by suv but actually even better by motorbike (international driving license for motorbike is mandatory) as the road is partly often in bad condition.

 Update May 2018